nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p100 -->
 The outcome of these works (obedience) is that they yield a good and beneficial harvest.
-The length of time it takes to receive the harvest, or the measure of that harvest is varied, but it will produce a good harvest! (<span class="x-scripture" data-type="ref" data-book="Genesis" data-chapter="8" data-verses="22" data-lang="en" data-version="NKJV">Genesis 8:22</span>).
+The length of time it takes to receive the harvest, or the measure of that harvest is varied, but it will produce a good harvest! (<span class="x-scripture" data-type="ref" data-book="GEN" data-chapter="8" data-verses="22" data-lang="en" data-version="NKJV">Genesis 8:22</span>).

 <!-- p101 -->